elgeeko1/roon-server-docker/README.md

 ### Run in macvlan mode (more secure)

 Run in an unprivileged container using macvlan network mode.
 Replace the subnet, gateway, IP address, and primary ethernet adapter to match your local network.

+> [!NOTE]
+> Macvlan generally does not work on wifi networks, and wired ethernet is required.
+This is a limitation of how
+> most wifi adapters handle MAC addresses and frames.

 #### Create docker macvlan network